AlexNeugroschl/JAX_Risk_Engine/docs/concepts/market-simulation.md

 All of this is wrapped in a single `@jax.jit`-compiled function using `jax.lax.scan` to step through time — the JAX idiom for "run this per-step update function T times in a row, efficiently, without a Python-level loop."
-This is a hard requirement from the project's own coding constraints (see the root [README.md](../../README.md)'s Technical Constraints section): no ordinary Python `for` loops inside JIT-compiled code.
+This is a hard requirement from the project's own [coding constraints](coding-style.md): no ordinary Python `for` loops inside JIT-compiled code.

 ### Phase 3 — Yield curve reconstruction